 - Improper loading.
 Some truck wrecks are caused by improper loading of the goods being transported.
 If this caused your collision, you may have an additional claim against the trucking company.

-Were you or a loved injured in a truck wreck?
+Were you or a loved injured in a truck accident?
 You need an experienced truck wreck attorney who knows how to hold both the negligent trucker and trucking company responsible for compensating you.
 To learn how we can help, contact us online or call us directly at 817.380.4888 to schedule your free consultation.
 We help injured victims throughout Texas including Arlington, North Richland, Grapevine, Bedford, Hurst, Euless, Irving and all points in between.